zhouyuanzxcv/FTR/readme.md

 ## 2.1.
 Show the results

-To reproduce the figures from the saved results, use the functions in the 'analysis' folder with the specific number and letter in the postfix.
+To reproduce the figures from the saved results, first create a 'figures/all' folder under FTR-main, then use the functions in the 'analysis' folder with the specific number and letter in the postfix.
 For example,

 1. To see the trajectories from FTR on all the datasets, execute